Law Cer

 Unsolicited images of fellows’ penises or ‘dick pics’ have ended up a part of everyday existence.
 Maybe you have obtained it, or perhaps your friend, sister, aunt, or cousin has been on the receiving end.
 In any case, the frequency with which unsolicited dick pictures are circulated has normalized the surprise element for most people.
 As the UK accepts and springs to phrases with this as a shape of cyber flashing, it’s high time that India needs to end its ambiguity too.UK To Take Action Against Dick Pics.
 Here’s Hoping India Will Follow Suit 1

 The findings from the research further found out that out of the 30% that did report online harassment to a law enforcement agency, most effective 11% appeared to be satisfied with the reaction–even as 38% of them characterized the response as ‘under no circumstances helpful.’
-However, what becomes alarming was that 30% of the surveyed respondents stated they had been not privy to cyber legal guidelines that can provide them safety from online abuse and harassment.
+However, what became alarming was that 30% of the surveyed respondents stated they had not been privy to cyber legal guidelines that can provide them safety from online abuse and harassment.

 Social media websites and Instagram, Facebook, and Snapchat have their own redressal committees that cope with lawsuits regarding harassment.
 These websites help block out indecent profiles.
 However, the prison movement is still desired.
 These faceless individuals ought to be apprehended and put underneath the scanner to be warned and corrected.